The Nine-ish Month Sleep Regression: What is it and what can be done about it?

 What should be done to get naps back on track?

-If your child is having trouble falling asleep, but stays asleep for a reasonable amount of time, then you don't necessarily need to change anything unless the way you are putting your child down is a problem for you.
+If your child is having trouble falling asleep but stays asleep for a reasonable amount of time, then you don't necessarily need to change anything unless the way you are putting your child down is a problem for you.
 If your child is having trouble falling asleep at nap time and having short naps, then you will probably need to do some sort of nap training to get back on track.
 Our nap troubleshooting blogs and e-book should help you figure out what to do.

 What if your child is still having trouble after making these tweaks?

 It is possible to implement other strategies, including taking things slow and steady, but what you do depends entirely on your individual situation.
-If you need help figuring out what to do, then consider booking a sleep consultation with us to develop a plan.
+If you need help figuring out what to do, consider booking a sleep consultation with us to develop a plan.

 DeLeon, C.W. and Karraker, K.H., 2007.
 Intrinsic and extrinsic factors associated with night waking in 9-month-old infants.
 Infant behavior and Development, 30(4), pp.596-605.